 The online courses consist of three modules each and is open to all corners of the Association whether you are an athlete, coach or volunteer.

-It may seem that competition in the form that we all know and love is some considerable time away right now, but British Judo would like to help refresh officials minds on the fundamentals, whilst at the same time covering some subtle changes that have been approved by NCTOC and documented in the 2020 update of resource materials.
+It may seem that competition in the form that we all know and love is still some considerable time away right now, but British Judo would like to help refresh officials minds on the fundamentals, whilst at the same time covering some subtle changes that have been implemented and documented in the 2020 update of resource materials.

 The three modules will be held on the following dates:

-As with the Technical Officials, it may seem that competition in the form that we all know and love is some considerable time away right now, but British Judo would like to help refresh the minds of the membership on the fundamental principles of contest decision making.
-It is envisaged that athletes, coaches and referees will benefit from these modules, it is hoped that attendees will acquire subtle contest management tips that may help them with a higher percentage of those really tight matches.
+British Judo are becoming more optimistic about a return to competition later this year and would like to help refresh the minds of the membership on the fundamental principles of contest decision making.
+It is envisaged that all participants would benefit from these modules in some way, it is also hoped that attendees will acquire subtle contest management tips that may help them understand very tight matches more clearly.

 The three modules will be held on the following dates: